 Yes thanks to the pandemic we went all out to support women Technologists who are currently studying or looking to start their career.

-We filmed this years’ event live from the IET in London and broadcast live to the comfort of your homes, universities or fav hangout spot.
+We filmed the event live from the IET in London and broadcast live to the comfort of your homes, universities or fav hangout spot.

 Campus Media brought together the awe inspiring Melissa Ahmed, Deborah Coughlan, Shrouk El-Attar, Bianca Cefalo & Seyi Akiwowo, who shared their journey’s and offered their insights to empower you to follow your career aspirations and make a real difference in equalising the gender balance in this typically male-dominated industry.